 2. Land and Expand (Multi-threaded Sales)

-Land and Expand focuses on securing a foothold in one team or department and expanding across the organization.
+Land and expand focuses on securing a foothold in one team or department and expanding across the organization.
 This lowers the initial purchase barrier and creates internal momentum for broader adoption.

 How to implement Land and Expand

-- Identify internal champions and equip them with success stories and case study material.
+- Identify internal champions and equip them with success stories and case-study material.

 - Track usage patterns to spot expansion signals and deliver targeted outreach.